 If I enter an amount with code V in box 12 of the W-2, it doesn't carry directly to Schedule D or the 1040 return.
-What is code W used for?
+What are codes W and H used for?

-As the amount is already reported in box 1 (wages, tips), which flows to line 7 of the 1040, there is no need for the amount in box 12 to flow to another section of or supporting form for the 1040.
+As the amount is already reported in box 1 (wages, tips), which flows to line 1 (line 7 in Drake17 and prior) of Form 1040, there is no need for the amount in box 12 to flow to another section of or supporting form for the 1040.

-Form 1040 Instructions indicate it is supposed to appear on line 36:
+Form 1040 Instructions indicate it is supposed to appear on:

 - Schedule 1, line 22 (Drake19 and Drake20)